 Antenatal clinic is your first contact with your doctor.
 Your blood pressure is checked and routine blood test is done.
 Your blood pressure is monitored throughout your clinic visits.

-Severe preeclampsia is the presence of high blood pressure more than 160/100 mmHg.
+Severe preeclampsia is the presence of high blood pressure of 160 mmHg (top number) or 110 mmHg (bottom number) and above.
 Preeclampsia symptoms include the following.

 Pregnant women with preeclampsia require treatment.
 This helps to prevent onset of eclampsia.
 Eclampsia is more common in pregnant women who did not attend antenatal care.
 If you are pregnant, it is necessary to see your doctor.